Did My Time: Music video

 A video was directed by Dave Meyers, mainly known for his work with rapper Missy Elliott, featuring the star of Lara Croft Tomb Raider: The Cradle of Life, Angelina Jolie.
-The video shows Angelina Jolie walking through an alley when the ground starts to crack.
+The video shows Jolie walking through an alley when the ground starts to crack.
 A black mist rises out of the cracks, which then transforms into the band when the main riff of the song starts.
-The black mist around them starts becomes bigger as the song progresses.
-In the end of the music video, the band disappears and the cracks disappear as well.
+The black mist around them starts to become bigger as the song progresses.
+At the end of the music video, the band disappears and the cracks disappear as well.
 Scenes from the movie are shown during the video.

 Awards

 The song received a nomination at the 2004 Grammy Awards for Best Metal Performance, but lost to Metallica's "St. Anger".
 This would be Korn's fourth nomination in the aforementioned category and their sixth overall.